teltek/PumukitExternalAPIBundle/Resources/doc/Ingest.md

 # POST /addTrack
 **Description:**
-Adds track file to given mediapackage.
+Adds track file to given mediaPackage.

 **Path parameters:**
 *NONE*

 **Required (form) parameters:**
 *flavor:* The kind of media track (see /addTrack).
 If several tracks are added, this can be an array of flavors (each value corresponding to the corresponding track on the BODY parameter).
-*mediaPackage:* The mediapackage as XML.
+*mediaPackage:* The mediaPackage as XML.

 **BODY (upload) parameter:**
 The track file.